-Wealthsimple invests your money using technology and a diversified portfolio of low-cost ETFs that are modelled based on the Modern Portfolio Theory as established by the Nobel Laureate Harry Markowitz.
+For its Wealthsimple Invest service, the company invests your money using technology and a diversified portfolio of low-cost ETFs that are modelled based on the Modern Portfolio Theory as established by the Nobel Laureate Harry Markowitz.

 Opening a new account with Wealthsimple is pretty straightforward.
-The website/dashboard is very user-friendly and you should be up and running in less than 10 minutes.
+The website/dashboard is very user-friendly, and you should be up and running in less than 10 minutes.

-1. Visit Wealthsimple via this link (you get $10,000 managed FREE).
+1. Visit Wealthsimple via this link (includes a cash bonus).

 2. Enter your details and answer the questionnaire.
 After completing your investment profile, you get a personalized plan and recommended asset allocation that is based on your risk category.

-Wealthsimple Portfolios and Investment Offerings
+Wealthsimple Portfolios and Investment Products